Jeanne Harn: Personal background

-Miss Philippines Earth
+Pageantry

 Pageant competition

 She competed Miss Philippines Earth 2007, which was held at the University of the Philippines Theater in Diliman, Quezon City, Philippines on April 29, 2007.
 She emerged as the eventual winner of the event.

 Environmental works

 Harn and Miss Earth 2006 Hil Hernandez led the International Coastal Clean-up Day event in Manila in September 2007, which aims to bring together people from all nations to gather and clean their shores once a year.
 The following month, Harn and the United States Ambassador to the Philippines, Kristie Kenney spoke at the launching of a U.S.-supported, 60-second cinema ad on environmental protection, titled “Eco Defenders vs. Global Warming,” geared towards elementary school children on April 3, 2008.
 The animated cinema ad was the first of four environmental ads featuring “Tips to Reduce Carbon Footprints.”

 Harn and EcoWaste Coalition launched the campaign, “Iwas PaputTOXIC 2008,” an eco-friendly alternatives campaign to firecrackers in welcoming the New Year in September 2007, in Quezon City, Philippines.

-She traveled in Palawan on January 25, 2008 and met with Puerto Princesa Mayor Edward Hagedorn to launch an electrically motorized tricycle with powered batteries under the passenger seat, called "trikebayan," which is a tricycle without noise and air pollution.
+She traveled in Palawan on January 25, 2008, and met with Puerto Princesa Mayor Edward Hagedorn to launch an electrically motorized tricycle with powered batteries under the passenger seat, called "trikebayan," which is a tricycle without noise and air pollution.
 She was one of the guest speakers in the launching of the "International Year of Sanitation" on February 18, 2008, which coincided with the release of the study funded by the World Bank and the Water and Sanitation Extension Program and the United States Agency for International Development (USAID).

 In the Philippine Daily Inquirer Read-Along storytelling program for children, she read the story titled Sa Bakawan, a story about mangroves, the dangers of pollution and improper waste disposal for over a hundred children at the Nayon ng Kabataan in Mandaluyong on February 6, 2010, along with Miss Philippines Earth 2009 Sandra Seifert and Miss Philippines Earth 2001 Carlene Aguilar.
 The three Miss Earth beauties all celebrated their birthdays in February (Seifert, Feb.
 1; Harn, Feb.
 4; and Aguilar, Feb.
 8) and decided to reach out and spend time with the children as a gesture of thanksgiving.